mweel1/usa_high_level/index.md

   - title: Voting ID
     details: Provide a voting capability for various area of the government by providing an ID during the voting process, and an open database to verify results.

-  - title: Tickets
-    details: Licensed businesses would register to issue tickets with a licensed e-mail address for selling tickets.
-    link: /tickets

   - title: CDC
     details: The center for disease and control will provide real-time test results from testing facilities, unknown diseases will have containment plans for jurisdictions.
 Where people will be notified via the [emergency notification system](/ecs-gov/) to stay in doors.